katiektea/100-days-of-code/log.md

 I also can't wait to progress more onto jQuery!
 Been patiently climbing steep mountains to reach the tea house with delicious food, honey & lemon drinks and picking up more gems of wisdom!

+### Day 25: May 20, 2020 ###

+Working with jQuery, why use it, what is the difference, when to use it and began coding with it.
+Using jQuery selectors to manipulate the webpage.
+Overall, just like DOM manipulation and Vanilla JS, the concept of SELECT and MANIPULATE is prevalent.

+**Thoughts**

+It was important to be mindful of how you would write the code and manipulate DOM without using jQuery and understand the capabilities, pros and cons of each tool.

 **Generic Example of Log below - Reference Only:**
 ### Day 1: June 27, Monday